GrzegorzPustulka/Expense-Tracker/README.md

 # Expense TrackerCancel changes

 I wrote this program when I noticed it was spending too much money.
 And I don't know what he spends the most on.
+The project is constantly being developed.
+In the near future, instead of saving and reading data from excel, I will connect the applications to the database.
+Also planning to add more graphs and statistics

 ## Usage examples